rfhb/emamds/en/medicines/human/EPAR/avandamet.md

 This medicine's authorisation has expired

-rosiglitazone / metformin
+rosiglitazone / metformin Medicine Human Expired

-Medicine

-Human

-Expired
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents